 Again, we were the only foreigners there, but that wasn´t a problem.
 In 2 minutes we were already talking with people, dancing and taking pictures together.

 » Antequera and Mag-Aso Falls

 Get your motorbike and drive from Tag to Antequera.
-The road is really scenic and only 20 kilometers from the town you will find a cute village on the mountains and a beautiful waterfall.
+The road is really scenic and only 20 kilometers from the town you will find a cute village in the mountains and a beautiful waterfall.
 Mag-Aso Falls was an 8 meters twin waterfall with crystal clear water, one of the top attractions in Bohol.
-After the 7.2 magnitude earthquake in 2013 and subsequent typhoons the waterfall has a changed a lot, but is still beautiful.
+After the 7.2 magnitude earthquake in 2013 and subsequent typhoons, the waterfall has a changed a lot but is still beautiful.